-The eliminated data scenario had the lowest percentage of stocks that were estimated to rebuild to the target biomass resulting in a mixture of simulations which had resumed data collection after rebuilding and simulations still estimated to be rebuilding with only historical data were present.
-Examining the simulations that failed (35 simulations) to be estimated rebuilt by the end of the management period the estimated spawning biomass and relative spawning biomass were strongly negatively biased in the first assessment year (Figs. 3a-c and 4a-c shown in red).
+The eliminated data scenario had the lowest percentage of stocks that were estimated to rebuild to the target biomass during the projection period, resulting in a mixture of simulations that had resumed data collection after rebuilding and simulations still estimated to be rebuilding with only historical data were present.
+The estimated spawning biomass and relative spawning biomass were strongly negatively biased in the first assessment year (Figs. 3a-c and 4a-c shown in red) for the 35 simulations that were estimated not to be rebuilt by the end of the management period.
 The biased estimates were driven by negatively biased estimates of steepness in the first assessment (Fig. 5a-c).
 In the absence of new data, the estimates of the steepness did not improve over the management period.
 However, with either full or reduced data were present, estimated quantities for this subset of simulations were unbiased by the end of the management period (Figs. 5a-b and 5a-b shown in red).
 In contrast, the simulations that were estimated to have successfully rebuilt for the eliminate data scenario resulted in estimated steepness values that were positively biased relative to the operating model (Figs. 5a-c and 4a-c shown in green).

 The RMSE, a measure of both bias and precision, for the estimated relative spawning biomass for each assessment year shows the increased precision of the full data scenario during the rebuilding period compared to the reduced and eliminated data scenarios (Fig. 6a).
 However, the eliminate data scenario resulted in the highest RMSE over the entire management period and fails to substantially reduce when data collection resumes for the recovered simulations (Fig. 6a).
 The lack of improvement in the RMSE for the eliminated data scenario was driven by the number of simulations that were never estimated to have recovered (35 out of 100 simulations) and dependent upon only the historical data (Table 2).

-The median number of years estimated for the stocks to recover to target biomass for the full data scenario was longer the median recovery year within the operating model (Table 2).
+The median number of years estimated for the stocks to recover to the target biomass for the full data scenario was longer the median recovery year within the operating model (Table 2).
 In contrast, both the reduced and eliminated data scenarios estimated a shorter median recovery time compared to the operating model (Table 2).
 The contrast in estimated recovery times across the data scenarios was related to the average catch obtained during rebuilding along with the bias and precision of estimates.
 The full data scenario estimated negatively biased relative spawning biomass with high precision across assessment years, resulting in estimates that predicted constant rebuilding but at a slower rate than the true stock (Fig. 4a-c).
 The reduced data scenario had a higher level of variance among estimates of the relative spawning biomass (Fig. 4b).
 The variability of estimates between assessments resulted in stocks being estimated recovered earlier than the operating model due to estimation error driven by the limited composition samples during rebuilding.

-The variability among the estimated stock status among assessment years resulted in the reduced data scenario having the lowest average catch during rebuilding (Table 3).
-The reduced data scenario would set catches during the early rebuilding years at appropriately low levels that would allow rebuilding but as time progressed with limited data assessment error increased with stocks being estimated recovered earlier than the true population.
-The eliminated data scenario which was entirely dependent upon historical data, at the start of the management period essentially projecting the population forward with each assessment based on the initial parameter estimates, resulting in high average catches during rebuilding with the lowest AAV during rebuilding and across the entire management period (Table 3).
+The variability in estimated stock status among assessment years resulted in the reduced data scenario having the lowest average catch during rebuilding (Table 3).
+The reduced data scenario would set catches during the early rebuilding years at appropriately low levels that would estimate rebuilding but assessment error increased as time progressed with limited data, with stocks being estimated recovered earlier than the true population.
+The eliminated data scenario which was entirely dependent upon historical data, essentially projecting the population forward with each assessment based on the initial parameter estimates, resulting in high average catches during rebuilding and the lowest AAV during rebuilding and across the entire management period (Table 3).